nrodrigo/stuff/php-slim30-twig22/README.md

 Several hours of frustration mulling over Slim and Twig's mediocre documentation has led to this README.
 I hope it saves somebody out there some frustration.

-Anyways, what it available in Slim's [documentation](https://www.slimframework.com/docs/features/templates.html) is mostly right but there have been so many iteration's with so many examples out there that just won't work.
+Anyways, what is available in Slim's [documentation](https://www.slimframework.com/docs/features/templates.html) is mostly right but there have been so many iterations with so many examples for outdated versions out there that just won't work.

 For me, the example pulled up a blank page.
 For hours.
 Days even!

-In a nutshell, the code from the example:
+In a nutshell, the code from the example (index.php):

 ```
 <?php